Hyperparameter Optimization for Unsupervised Outlier Detection: Introduction

 \section{Introduction}

-Although a long list of unsupervised outlier detection (OD) algorithms have been proposed in the last few decades \cite{Aggarwal2013a,Campos2016evaluation,pang2021deep,han2022adbench}, how to optimize their hyperparameter(s) (HP) remains underexplored.
+Although a long list of unsupervised outlier detection (OD) algorithms have been proposed in the last few decades \cite{Aggarwal2013a,Campos2016evaluation,han2022adbench,pang2021deep}, how to optimize their hyperparameter(s) (HP) remains underexplored.
 Without hyperparameter optimization (HPO) methods, practitioners often use the default HP of an OD algorithm, which is hardly optimal given many OD algorithms are sensitive to HPs.
 For example, a recent study by Zhao \textit{et al.} reports that by varying the number of nearest neighbors in local outlier factor (LOF) \cite{Breunig2000a} while fixing other conditions, up to 10$\times$ performance difference is observed in some datasets \cite{zhao2021automatic}.
 The literature also shows that HP sensitivity is exacerbated for deep OD models with more `knobs' (e.g., HPs and architectures) \cite{ding2022hyperparameter}, which we also observe in this study---deep robust autoencoder (RAE) \cite{zhou2017anomaly} exhibits up to 37$\times$ performance variation under different HPs in several datasets.

-In supervised learning, one can use ground truth labels to evaluate the performance of an HP, leading to a simple grid and random search \cite{bergstra2012random} and more advanced Sequential Model-based Bayesian Optimization (SMBO) \cite{DBLP:journals/jgo/JonesSW98}.
+In supervised learning, one can use ground truth labels to evaluate the performance of an HP, leading to a simple grid and random search \cite{bergstra2012random} and more efficient Sequential Model-based Bayesian Optimization (SMBO) \cite{DBLP:journals/jgo/JonesSW98}.
 Unlike the simple methods, SMBO builds a cheap regression model (called the surrogate function) of the expensive objective function (which often requires ground truth labels), and uses it to iteratively select the next promising HP for the objective function to evaluate.
-Notably, learning-based SMBO outperforms simple, non-learnable methods in many applications \cite{thornton2013auto,falkner2018bohb}.
+Notably, learning-based SMBO is often more efficient than simple, non-learnable methods \cite{falkner2018bohb,thornton2013auto}.

 However, unsupervised OD algorithms face evaluation challenges---they do not have access to (external) ground truth labels, and most of them (e.g., LOF and Isolation Forest (iForest) \cite{liu2008isolation}) do not have an (internal) objective function to guide the learning either.
 Even for the OD algorithms with an internal objective (e.g., reconstruction loss in RAE), its value does not necessarily correlate with the actual detection performance \cite{ding2022hyperparameter}.
 Thus, HPO for unsupervised OD remains underexplored, where the key is reliable model evaluation.